MiguelCastillo/pakit/README.md

 ## umd

 When bundles are written for the browser, please use `umd` for better compatibility among module systems.
-This will ensure AMD, CJS, and plain ole globals exposed depdending on the module system that is available.
+This will ensure that the bundle exposes the main modules as AMD, CJS, or plain ole global depdending on the module system that is available.

 ```
 {